mku11/LiveUML/README.md

 [![License: MIT](https://img.shields.io/github/license/mku11/LiveUML.svg)](LICENSE)
 [![Version](https://img.shields.io/badge/version-0.9.2-blue)](https://github.com/mku11/LiveUML/releases)

-Generate UML Class Diagrams from java source code.
+Generate UML Class Diagrams from Java source code.
-This is tool I use to validate my design and technical specs during development.
+This is a tool I use to validate my design and technical specs during development.
 It's still in its infancy but it's been very helpful for what it offers.
 I tried to put more flair with the dark mode from FlatLaf and added more features.